2024

 Short Film

-"With a mirror on the wall,this is how we fall.
-Find your self,be your selfish.
+"With a mirror on the wall, this is how we fall.

 [Film quote]